oymotion/roh_firmware/FAQs/FAQs_EN.md

 ### 5.Q: Why does the finger shake when it moves?

-    A:The dexterous hand uses a PID control algorithm internally.
+    A:The ROHand uses a PID control algorithm internally.
 The shaking is caused by an inappropriate setting of the PID parameters.
 It is recommended that users adjust the PID parameters in the OHandSetting directory on the desktop using the OHandSetting.exe tool according to their actual usage scenarios to make the dexterous hand's movement smoother.

-### 6.Q: How to solve the problem of ROHand upgrading failure?

-    A: When the dexterous hand prompts an 'upgrade failure' or 'device no response' during upgrade, please first check for any loose or disconnected connections, and confirm that the power supply and USB-485 module have been properly grounded, refer to the wiring diagram above.
-If the connection is correct, but the upgrade still fails, please contact our technical support.

-### 7.Q: What is the maximum baud rate and command processing frequency of ROHand?
+### 6.Q: What is the maximum baud rate and command processing frequency of ROHand?

-    A:The first-generation dexterous hand supports a maximum baud rate of 115200.
+    A:ROH-A001 dexterous hand supports a maximum baud rate of 115200.
 At this maximum baud rate, using a native USB-485 module can support a command processing frequency of around 60Hz.
 Using the specialized serial control protocol with compound commands, the frequency can reach around 90-100.
 The next generation dexterous hand supports automatic baud rate detection, with a maximum baud rate of up to 921600.

+### 7. Q: What are the controls for the dexterous hand?
+How does each control convert?

+    A: ROH-A001 dexterous hand supports position control and angle control.
+Position control directly controls the motor screw's position, which is divided into logical position and absolute position.
+The absolute position is the value of the motor encoder after factory calibration.
+Logical position, on the other hand, is the value after mapping the range of absolute position to 0-65535.
+The essence of finger angle control is that the input angle is derived from the formula and then converted to the corresponding absolute position to control the motor, and vice versa, the finger angle can also be deduced from the motor screw position.

+### 8. Q: Dexterous hand internal motor control algorithm is based on what parameters?

+    A: The internal motor control of the Dexterous Hand is based on the PID control algorithm of the position loop to realize the precise control of the finger.
+It also detects the running speed and running current in real time, and the current value can be used as part of the factor to judge the motor blocking.
+When the motor is blocked for a long time, ROHand will heat up, the control logic can be optimized to reduce the heat, the strategy is to detect the blockage when no longer send commands greater than the current finger position, but send commands less than or equals to the current finger position until the blockage is lifted, refer to Appendix 3.

 ## Appendix